CttYss/Airbnb-New-User-Bookings/README.md

 3. Data exploration: use of classification, inferential statistics and data visualization to find interesting trends and identify significant features in the data set.

+4. Data Analysis: data manipulation and modeling.

-4. Final Report: explaining my approach and findings of this data exploration.
+5. Final Report: explaining my approach and findings of this data exploration.

 #### My Deliverables: